Hello Planning Mashers!

 For the blending pen, it’s recommended to take the tip out and clean it under water.

-Another cool idea I saw is to store your acrylograph in your box from an Archer and Olive journal.
+Which is to store your acrylograph in your box from an Archer and Olive journal.
 They fit perfectly into a beautiful box you get with your A5 journal.

 Want to see these pens in action and me talking about them – check out my video review!